PDAL/PDAL/doc/workshop/generation/rasterize/rasterize.rst

     0...10...20...30...40...50...60...70...80...90...100 - done.

-The same pipeline can be used to generate a preview image of the Intensity channel of the data by overriding pipeline arguments at the command line.
+The same pipeline can be used to generate a preview image of the Intensity channel of the data by overriding pipeline arguments at the command line:

 .. image:: ../../images/rasterization-colored-intensity.png
     :target: ../../../_images/rasterization-colored-intensity.png